What Are Border Collies?

 Border Collies are one of the healthiest breeds of dogs and do not have nearly as many health concerns as other breeds.
 However, there are still a number of conditions and issues to watch out for to ensure that your new friend remains as healthy and happy as possible.

-While it may be a difficult concept to grasp, Border Collies can experience mental health issue just like humans can.
+While it may be a difficult concept to grasp, Border Collies can experience mental health issues just like humans can.
 The risk of mental health issues is because of Border Collies high level of intelligence.
 They need to be mentally stimulated and challenged on a regular basis, or they can become unhappy or depressed.

 Border Collies who are left isolated or alone for long periods of time are the most likely to suffer from Mental Health issues.
 For this reason, border collies are not recommended to dog owners who spend long periods away from home or at work.